Customer Care & Operations

 - Why did DC Water decide to defray the costs of the Clean Rivers Project in this manner?
 The DC Water Board of Directors determined that the CRIAC is a more equitable way to recover the costs of the Clean Rivers Project than the volumetric charge (for water used), because the CRIAC is based on a property's contribution to rainwater runoff.

 - How is the amount of the charge determined?
 The charge is based on an Equivalent Residential Unit (ERU).
 An ERU is a statistical median of the amount of impervious surface area in a single-family residential property, measured in square feet.
-The FY 2013 monthly ERU value is $9.57.
+The approved monthly ERU values for FY 2017 and FY 2018 are $22.24 and $25.18 respectively.

 Why did DC Water develop a Tiered Rate structure for residential customers?